andywillis/spotmaps-2012/README.md

 ## Releases

 **0.3** Admin support.
 Moved library to dropbox with the rest of the static files.
+This allows the library to be updated without rebooting the server.

 **0.2** Added paging and RSS subscription.